Nickbhalala/Nikhil_Bhalala/README.md

 Hi there 👋
-Hi!
 My name is Nikhil Bhalala and I am an inernational student from India.
 I anticipate to graduate with a B.S in Computer Science in November 2022.
 I am a self-starter with ability to work independently and within a large team environment.
 Enthusiastic to take on new challenges and projects and looking to use my knowledge and gain experience in a professional setting.
 I am currently looking for a full time job as I graduate from college soon.

 🌱 I’m currently learning Big Data.

 👯 I’m looking to collaborate on DataBase or data visualization Projects.

 🤔 I’m looking for help with networking.